Module 16: Exploration & Expansion

 Final Exam

-In this section, you will find the final exam, covering all the course material for the second half of this course (modules 9-16).
+In this section, you will find the Final exam, covering all the course material for the last half of this course (modules 9-16).

-Below you will find the study guide for the final exam, which you should have been using throughout the second half of this course.
+Below you will find the study guide for the Final exam, which you should have been using throughout the course so far.

 Final Exam